Polish diaspora: Japan

-Recently 1,626 residents from Poland were registered in Japan from 2000 to 2018.
+1,510 Poles lived in Japan, as of 2023; the majority (915) in Kantō region and Tokyo.

+In the 1920s, some 300 Poles lived in Japan, mostly in the Karafuto Prefecture.

 Kazakhstan

 The first Pole to travel to Kazakhstan was probably Benedict of Poland, sent as part of the delegation of Pope Innocent IV to the Khagan Güyük of the Mongol Empire.
 Later more Poles came to Kazakhstan during the Post-Soviet times.
 Today these Poles live in Karaganda with a population of 47,300 people.